Thousands flee Ethiopia conflict, anti-Tigray protests planned

-NAIROBI (Reuters) - Ethiopian refugees were flowing into Sudan on Wednesday as Prime Minister Abiy Ahmed’s federal troops battled well-armed local forces in Tigray and protests against the northern region’s leaders were planned around the vast nation.
+ADDIS ABABA (Reuters) - Ethiopian refugees were flooding into Sudan on Wednesday as Prime Minister Abiy Ahmed’s federal troops battled well-armed local forces in Tigray and protests against the northern region’s leaders were planned elsewhere.

-With outsiders barred and communications down, it was unclear how Abiy’s week-long offensive against regional rulers the Tigray People’s Liberation Front (TPLF) was progressing.
+With outsiders barred and communications down, it was hard to know how Abiy’s week-long offensive against regional rulers the Tigray People’s Liberation Front (TPLF) was progressing.

 Both sides have claimed successes, including federal troops taking an airport and Tigrayans alleging they downed a jet, but verification has not been possible.
-The government has confirmed, however, that the TPLF is controlling a compound of the powerful Northern Command military in Tigray’s capital Mekelle.
+The government has confirmed, however, that the TPLF controls a compound of the powerful Northern Command military in Tigray’s capital Mekelle.

-Given deep antipathy between the Tigrayans and Abiy, who comes from the largest Oromo ethnic group, and ethnic frictions elsewhere around Ethiopia, there are fears of civil war and knock-ons around the Horn of Africa region.
+Given deep antipathy between the Tigrayans and Abiy, who comes from the Oromo, the largest ethnic group, plus ethnic frictions all around Ethiopia, there are fears of civil war and knock-ons around the Horn of Africa region.

-Ethiopia reached a peace agreement with neighbouring Eritrea two years ago, for which Abiy won the 2019 Nobel Peace Prize, but both governments have long-held grudges against the TPLF.
+Ethiopia reached a peace agreement with neighbouring Eritrea two years ago, for which Abiy won the 2019 Nobel Peace Prize, and the government in Asmara shares his hostility to the TPLF.

 Abiy’s government also has troops deployed in Somalia helping to combat an Islamist insurgency.